ashlesh003/Cyber-Fraud-Detection-in-Online-Payments/README.md

 # Cyber-Fraud-Detection-in-Online-Payments
-The problem is to develop an effective machine learning model to detect cyber fraud in online payments.

 <p>The problem is to develop an effective machine learning model to detect cyber fraud in online payments.
 With the increasing prevalence of online transactions, there is a growing concern about cyber fraud activities, such as unauthorized access, identity theft, and fraudulent transactions.
 The goal is to build a system that can accurately identify fraudulent activities and prevent financial losses for individuals and businesses.</p>